thu-coai/cotk/docs/source/resources.rst

 .. note::

-    If you already have the resources data at local, but ``cotk`` want to download them, you can use the following command line to import local resources into cache.
+    If you already have the resources data at local, but ``cotk`` didn't notice them and try to download again, you can use the following command to import local resources into cache.

     ``cotk import <file_id> <file_path>``

-    where **file_path** is the path to the local resource.
+    where ``file_path`` is the path to the local resource.
+For example:

+    ``cotk import resources://MSCOCO ./MSCOCO.zip

 Word Vector
 ----------------------------------